Atkinson-Lab/Tractor-tutorial/Rfmix.md

 &nbsp;

 ### Data
 We have provided an [example dataset](https://github.com/Atkinson-Lab/Tractor-tutorial/blob/main/tutorial-data.zip) that you may analyze to follow along with this tutorial.
-Please download and upzip the data from here if so.
+Please download and upzip the data from here if so (**hit the download button, git clone is not going to work**).

 ```
 gunzip tutorial-data.zip